EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Experiments

-We conduct a study that shows the robustness of the augmentation method with the presence of noisy labels.
-A similar study is also conducted in \citet{hendrycks2019augmix, pang2019mixup}.
-We randomly corrupt labels in the training set of IMDB-BINARY, IMDB-MULTI, and Mutagenicity datasets and test the model performance with the uncorrupted test set.
+\etal{Verma}~\shortcite{verma2019manifold} theoretically demonstrates that mixup-based augmentation enhances the robustness of deep neural networks against noisy labels.
+We also conduct a similar study.
+Following the settings used in \etal{Han}~\shortcite{han2022g} and \etal{Ling}~\shortcite{ling2023graph}, we randomly corrupt labels in the training set of IMDB-BINARY, IMDB-MULTI, and Mutagenicity datasets and test the model performance with the uncorrupted test set.
 We run the experiments with three different proportions of noise: $\{0.2, 0.4, 0.6\}$ based on GIN.
-Except for the noise, we use the same setting used in \autoref{sec:main_exp}. \autoref{tab:Result of robustness} shows the classification accuracy with different proportions of noisy labels. \model{} outperforms the other baseline models, except for one case, showing the robustness of our augmentation under the noisy environment.
+Except for the noise, we use the same setting used in Subsection~\ref{sec:main_exp}. \autoref{tab:Result of robustness} shows the classification accuracy with different proportions of noisy labels. \model{} outperforms the other baseline models, except for one case, showing the robustness of our augmentation under the noisy environment.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

 In this subsection, we show the result of ablation studies on each component in \model.
-Further ablation studies are shown in \autoref{sec:ablations}. \paragraph{Cost function variations} We test the effectiveness of the learnable cost function against other variations of the cost function.
-We use two variations of the cost function: unit cost, which measures the number of edit operations, and feature-distance cost, which measures the distance between two input node features, adopted from \citet{linggraph}.
+Further ablation studies are shown in \autoref{sec:ablations}.

+\paragraph{Cost function variations.} We test the effectiveness of the learnable cost function against other variations of the cost function.
+We use two variations of the cost function: unit cost, which measures the number of edit operations, and feature-distance cost, which measures the distance between two input node features, adopted from \etal{Ling}~\shortcite{ling2023graph}.
 The result in \autoref{tbl:cost_abal} shows that the learnable cost outperforms the other cost functions across all datasets.
-The results empirically verify our claim that the good cost function should be problem dependent and can be learned from the dataset.
+The results empirically verify our claim that the good cost function should be problem-dependent and can be learned from the dataset.
 We also classify the graphs in the test dataset based on their distance to the closest graph in each class.
 If the cost is learned properly, the distance from a test graph to the graph in the same class should be close to each other. \autoref{tbl:cost_abal_distance} shows the result of distance-based classification.
 In most cases, \model{} outperforms the other fixed-cost methods.
-For some datasets, such as IMDB-BINARY, the distance-based classification performs similarly to the classification model with augmentation.
+Results for all TUDataset can be found in \autoref{appendix:additional_results}.